Elma Global - second passport and second cititzenship

 Legal Fees and Additional Costs

 Answer: The low tax benefit for companies registered in Malta is only available to non-resident shareholders.
 Therefore, if you want to become a permanent resident, then you would not be entitled to a tax refund for the Malta registered company.
 You can resolve this but creating a company in another jurisdiction which could then be the shareholder of the Maltese Company.
-The foreign company in turn may be beneficially owned by you and act as the non resident shareholder eligible for a tax refund.
+The foreign company in turn may be beneficially owned by you and act as the non-resident shareholder eligible for a tax refund.

 Question: We are in common-law relationship.
-We know that in this case we are unable to apply under on and the same application for Permanent Residency in Malta.
+We know that in this case we are unable to apply under on and the same application for Residency in Malta.
 Malta is strict regarding this and does not recognize the common-law relationship as equal to marriage.
 So, we are expected to apply separately.
 Can we use the same property, at least?

 Question: Is there any possibility such as formation of business in Malta for Indian citizen studying in London?
-If yes, would you please tell us time period of complete documentation and your charges for the legal assistance?
+If yes, would you please tell us time-period of complete documentation and your charges for the legal assistance?

 Answer: Incorporation of Maltese company or purchase of a business in Malta does not give a possibility for non-EU nationals to apply for residence permit.
 Non-EU nationals can get a residence permit in Malta provided that they have a non-Maltese source of income and provided that they are not going to be employed in Malta.
 This immigration scheme was elaborated for high net worth individuals only.